scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/a-cdk-companion-for-the-rahul-nath-lambda-course/index.md

 - Node.js
 - Docker
 - AWS CDK
-- AWS CLI or credentials configured in `~/.aws/credentials`
+- Credentials configured in `~/.aws/credentials`(easily done with the AWS CLI)

 ## My Development Environment and CPU Architecture Considerations
 I developed all the code on my M1 MacBook Pro using JetBrains Rider.
-Because of my machine, it's worth noting that all of my Dockerfiles use ARM images (e.g., public.ecr.aws/lambda/dotnet:6-arm64) and are deployed to Graviton2 Lambda environments.
-I suspect that most folks reading this are using x86 Windows machines.
-Below is a modified Dockerfile illustrating the requisite changes:
+Because of my machine's ARM processor, it's key to note that all of my Dockerfiles use ARM images (e.g., `public.ecr.aws/lambda/dotnet:6-arm64`) and are deployed to [Graviton2 Lambda environments](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/).
+I suspect that most folks reading this are using x86 Windows machines, so here is a modified Dockerfile illustrating the requisite changes:
 ```dockerfile
 # ARM
 # FROM public.ecr.aws/lambda/dotnet:6-arm64 AS base